SciML/Catalyst.jl/docs/src/intro_to_catalyst/using_catalyst.md

 We now construct the reaction network.
-The basic types of arrows and predefined rate laws one can use are discussed in detail within the tutorial, [The Reaction DSL](@ref).
+The basic types of arrows and predefined rate laws one can use are discussed in detail within the tutorial, [The Reaction DSL](@ref dsl_description).
 Here, we use a mix of first order, zero order, and repressive Hill function rate laws.
 Note, $\varnothing$ corresponds to the empty state, and is used for zeroth order production and first order degradation reactions:
 ```@example tut1